-The Leukemia & Lymphoma Society offers free information and services to patients and families affected by blood cancers.
-This section of the booklet lists various resources available to you.
-Use this information to learn more, to ask questions, and to make the most of your healthcare team members' knowledge and skills.
+LLS offers free information and services to patients, caregivers and families affected by blood cancers.
+This section of the book lists various resources that can be helpful to you.
+Use this information to learn more, to ask questions and to make the most of your healthcare team members' knowledge and skills.